fdenivac/Lightroom-SQL-tools/README.md

             - 'videos'     : (bool) type videos
             - 'exifindex'  : search words in exif (AgMetadataSearchIndex).
 Use '&' for AND words '|' for OR. ex: "exifindex=%Lowy%&%blanko%"
             - 'vcopies'    : 'NULL'|'!NULL'|'<NUM>' : all, none virtual copies or copies for a master image NUM
             - 'keyword'    : (str) keyword name.
-Only one keyword can be specified in query
+Only one keyword can be specified in request
             - 'haskeywords': (bool) photos with or without keywords
             - 'import'     : (int) import id
             - 'stacks'     : operation on stacks in :